 All students enrolled in ELI courses will be given a grade for each class taken.
 ELI follows the Millersville University grading scale.
 The grades you can earn are:

 Students will have regular assessment measures throughout their courses, including a final exam or project in most courses.
-In order to pass a course, ELI students must earn a B- (80%) or higher academically and must also maintain 80% or higher in attendance.
+In order to pass a course, ELI students must earn a B- (80%) or higher academically.

 Students who fail to make adequate progress in the program will be placed on academic probation.
 Probation can lead to dismissal from the program, which will result in your I-20 being terminated in SEVIS, affecting legal immigration status.
 Students will receive a mid-term grade and a final grade report at the end of each term.
 For official transcripts, students must contact the Office of the Registrar for processing.